Warm yourself up with a mug of the best, most Heavenly Hot Chocolate! This recipe makes 2 mugs of creamy chocolatey deliciousness!

 I was reminded of this when I arrived home earlier this week and was greeted at our neighborhood corner by these two adorable smiles giving free hot cocoa to anyone that would stop.

 Before being an empty nester, I always had the packaged hot chocolate mix in the pantry.
-And well, hey, since those days are gone, why not take it up a notch?!
-Click here to get some wonderful recipes for “adult” hot chocolate!
+And well, hey, since those days are gone, why not take it up a notch with these wonderful recipes for “adult” hot chocolate?!
 Now we're talkin'!

 Today it is still before noon so I guess I'll stick with the alcohol-free version this time.
 Luckily in the cupboard I do have chocolate (always!) and milk in the frig.
 Voilà!
 Hot chocolate is served!

-Pour into your favorite mug and add some love; marshmallows or whipped cream.
+- Pour into your favorite mug and add some love; marshmallows or whipped cream.

-Use any milk you prefer.
+- Use any milk you prefer.
 Almond, Coconut, or Soy would be delicious and dairy free too.

 - If you would like a creamier texture, add some cream or half-and-half.